The Exact Solutions of Certain Linear Partial Difference Equations: Introduction

 \section{Introduction}

-Many phenomena or problems occur in the natural world can be formulated by the mathematical model of partial difference equations, such as discrete potential theories, random walk problems, finite difference schemes, gambling problems, chemical structures, discrete heat diffusion equations,...,etc. Roughly speaking, a partial difference equation is a functional relation involving functions with multivariate discrete variables over a discrete set.
+Many phenomena or problems occur in the natural world can be formulated by the mathematical model of partial difference equations, such as discrete potential theories, random walk problems, finite difference schemes, gambling problems, chemical structures, discrete heat diffusion equations,...,etc. Additionally, partial difference equations are related to quantum consciousness.
+The arrangement of microtublin follows the Fibonacci series from the quantum Hopfield networks\cite{behrman2006microtubules},\cite{srivastava2016modelling}, and Orch.
+OR (Orchestrated Objective Reduction) theory \cite{hameroff2014consciousness}, \cite{penrose2011consciousness} proposed by Penrose and Hameroff,.
+Roughly speaking, a partial difference equation is a functional relation involving functions with multivariate discrete variables over a discrete set.

 Next, we take random work problems and heat diffusion as examples.
 Suppose that an ant creeps along the one dimensional straight line, x-axis.
 Assume the probability it doesn't move in a given unit of time is d, the probability that it moves one unit to the positive and negative directions along the x-axis in a unit of time are p and q respectively.
 Let $a(i,j)$ be the probability that the ant is at the point $x=i$ after $j$-th units of time.
 Then solving $a(i,j)$ is equivalent to solving the following difference equation